 Breast cancer is the most common cancer in women globally and took 508,000 lives in 2011, according to the World Health Organization.

-Explore further: Radiotherapy in girls and the risk of breast cancer later in life
+Explore further: High-fat diet during puberty linked to breast cancer risk later in life